marked-gil/discover-asia/README.md

 ### Fixed Bugs

 * **ISSUE:**
-    At max-width: 1029px, the sticky 'Back to Top' link became positioned behind 'Top Destinations' images, thus concealing part of the 'Back to Top' link.

-    * **INTENDED OUTCOME:**
-        What I expect the 'Back to Top' link to do is to always stay infront of all elements so it is always 'clickable' wherever in the page it is seen.

-    * **SOLUTION:**
-        I found out that the images were given a z-index of 1, also the texts on top of the images have z-index of 2.
-And so, to fix it, I gave the 'Back to Top' link a z-index of 3.
-So now the 'Back to Top' link is always in front of any element.

-* **ISSUE:**
     My images in 'Top Destinations' section had an extra (unwanted) space/gap between its bottom border and that of the containing block despite giving the width of 100% to the image.